-**Story based loosely on the song, Temptation by The Tea Party.
+**Story is based loosely on the song, Temptation by The Tea Party.
 Lyrics beneath the chapter title belong to the song writers.**

 Prey for the Wicked